SethStormR/Black-Sun/README.md

 Black Sun is an icon theme for Cosmic DE, XFCE Gnome and Budgie DE.

 **NOTE** KDE/PLASMA support is experimental.
-Known issues are messed up notification area adn preferences/settings icons.
+Known issues are messed up notification area and preferences/settings icons.

 Tested on: